 CPERS is populated with CPES-IC results from participating acute care inpatient hospitals across Canada.

 CIHI collaborates with participating jurisdictions to support CPES-IC implementation and data submission to CPERS.

-The CPES-IC Procedure Manual provides standards for administering the survey, including details on the target patient population and inclusion criteria for the survey.
+The CPES-IC Procedure Manual (PDF) provides standards for administering the survey, including details on the target patient population and inclusion criteria for the survey.